Viction Bridged USDT (USDT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Viction Bridged USDT Historical Price

-According to the latest data gathered on Viction Bridged USDT live price page, the current price of Viction Bridged USDT is 0.831766USD.
-The circulating supply of Viction Bridged USDT(USDT) is 158.98K USDT , giving it a market capitalization of $132.49K.
+According to the latest data gathered on Viction Bridged USDT live price page, the current price of Viction Bridged USDT is 1.004USD.
+The circulating supply of Viction Bridged USDT(USDT) is 158.18K USDT , giving it a market capitalization of $158.86K.

 The Viction Bridged USDT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.